google/grr-doc/what-is-grr.md

 **GRR client** is deployed on systems that one might want to investigate.
 On every such system, once deployed, GRR client periodically polls GRR frontend servers for work.
 "Work" means running a specific action: downloading file, listing a directory, etc.

-**GRR server** infrastructure consists of several components (frontends, workers, UI servers) and provides web-based graphical user interface and an API endpoint that allows analysts to schedule actions on clients and view and process collected data.
+**GRR server** infrastructure consists of several components (frontends, workers, UI servers, fleetspeak) and provides web-based graphical user interface and an API endpoint that allows analysts to schedule actions on clients and view and process collected data.

 ## Remote forensics at scale